aimlEnthusiasts/Insta_Insightify/README.md

 ---

 ## 📧 **Contact**
-For questions or feedback, please reach out to the development team at [your email/contact info].
+For questions or feedback, please reach out to the discussions.